mtazzari/OasisHurricane/README.md

 - a test to check the CLI usage from a shell (e.g., using `subprocess`).

-- additional convergence checks.
+- additional convergence checks for different regimes of the input parameters.

 ## Accuracy checks
 Accuracy is checked in the tests.

-In particular, `test_simulators_consistency` checks that the 5 implementations of the hurricane loss model return mean loss values within a given accuracy.
+In particular, `test_simulators_accuracy` checks that the 5 implementations of the hurricane loss model return mean loss values within a given accuracy.
 To have relatively quick checks, the threshold accuracy is now set to 1%, but it can be made smaller (i.e. tighter constraint), at the cost of longer CI tests.